 |Form I-94||Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document|

 |Form I-765, Application for Employment Authorization|

-If you have not appeared for a scheduled interview or submitted evidence timely in response to a notice or request, you may show how the disrupting event affected your connection to USCIS and your ability to appear or submit documents as required.
+If you have not appeared for a scheduled interview or appointment, or did not submit evidence or respond to a notice or request in a timely manner, you may show how the disrupting event affected your ability to appear for interview or submit documents as required.

 If you need USCIS to consider your request for a service or benefit more quickly, you may make that request when filing or after you file.
 Read more about expedited processing on our website.